 The suspension is designed to use thin section steel wire (guitar strings).
 The exact size that you'll need will depend on the weight of the body.
-0.012" wire is included with the kits but you may wish to use a different size depending on the following information.
+0.012" wire is included with the kit but you may wish to use a different size depending on the following information.
 Consider the weights as an ideal for each size of wire and adjust the wagon weight accordingly.
+The wire included in the kit is Ernie Ball plain steel guitar wire.
+These are available in single strings if you think you need to change diameter.

 Wire diameter (thousands of an inch) Wagon weight (grams)

 11 50

 12 (included) 75

 13 100

-14 140